Jamestown, Virginia: 1610–1624: Rising fortunes

-Due to the aristocratic backgrounds of many of the colonists, a historic drought and the communal nature of their work load, progress through the first few years was inconsistent.
+Due to the aristocratic backgrounds of many of the colonists, a historic drought and the communal nature of their workload, progress through the first few years was inconsistent.
 By 1613, six years after Jamestown's founding, the organizers and shareholders of the Virginia Company were desperate to increase the efficiency and profitability of the struggling colony.
 Without stockholder consent the Governor, Sir Thomas Dale, assigned 3 acre plots to its "ancient planters" and smaller plots to the settlement's later arrivals.
 Measurable economic progress was made, and the settlers began expanding their planting to land belonging to local native tribes.
 That this turnaround coincided with the end of a drought that had begun the year before the English settlers' arrival probably indicates multiple factors were involved besides the colonists' ineptitude.

 Among the colonists who survived the Starving Time was John Rolfe, who carried with him a cache of untested tobacco seeds from Bermuda, which had grown wild there after being planted by shipwrecked Spaniards years before.
 In 1614, Rolfe began to successfully harvest tobacco.
 Prosperous and wealthy, he married Pocahontas, bringing several years of peace between the English and natives.
 However, at the end of a public relations trip to England, Pocahontas became sick and died on March 21, 1617.
 The following year, her father also died.
 Powhatan's brother, a fierce warrior named Opechancanough, became head of the Powhatan Confederacy.
 As the English continued to appropriate more land for tobacco farming, relations with the natives worsened.

 Because of the high cost of the trans-Atlantic voyage at this time, many English settlers came to Jamestown as indentured servants: in exchange for the passage, room, board, and the promise of land or money, these immigrants would agree to work for three to seven years.
 Immigrants from continental Europe, mainly Germans, were usually redemptioners—they purchased some portion of their voyage on credit and, upon arrival, borrowed or entered into a work contract to pay the remainder of their voyage costs.